Retirement Spending & Cash Flow Planner

 Flat vs. Phased Spending Comparison

-How using a phased spending assumption may change the long-term picture compared to assuming spending stays constant.
+How a phased spending assumption may change the long-term picture compared to assuming spending stays constant.
 Both scenarios use identical inputs, returns, and inflation — the only difference is the spending pattern.

 Conventional Assumption